 The chairperson at the local level is the County Coroner.
 Kentucky has 120 counties.
-Eighty-nine counties have teams conducting child death reviews for approximately 74% of the counties.
+One hundred and five counties have teams conducting child death reviews for approximately 74% of the counties, with two additional counties preparing.
 Fifteen additional counties are actively preparing local review teams.
 Teams are comprised of six to ten multidisciplinary members.
 Technical support is provided for local teams by the State CFR nurse consultant/inspector.

 Local teams review coroner cases for children under 18 years of age.
 Any cases suspicious of abuse or neglect are forwarded for additional review to the Kentucky Child Death Fatality and Near Fatality External Panel.
 The Kentucky State Sudden Unexpected Infant Deaths (SUID) Team reviews SUID cases that are not reviewed at a local level.

 The goal of the Kentucky Department for Public Health’s Child Fatality Review (CFR) Program is ultimately to decrease child deaths through prevention efforts.
 Review of aggregate data from vital statistics is used to identify trends and emerging issues in preventable fatalities.
 Using data driven best practice programming, the goal is to reduce child death rates by: